-- If you are covered by health insurance, please bring your insurance card with you at time of your admission.
+If you are covered by health insurance, please bring your insurance card with you at time of your admission.
 It is important to know that payment is due at time of service.

 - If your insurance requires pre-admission certification, one of our insurance specialists will be able to assist you in obtaining the authorization.

-- Most health insurance companies, as well as Medicare, pay Shands directly.
+- Most health insurance companies, as well as Medicare, pay UF Health directly.
 Any portion of your hospitalization or care not covered by insurance will be your responsibility.

-The hospital is responsible for submitting bills to your insurance company and will do everything possible to expedite your claim.
-You should remember that your policy is a contract between you and your insurance company and that you have the final responsibility for payment of your hospital bill.
+UF Health is responsible for submitting bills to your insurance company and will do everything possible to expedite your claim.
+You should remember that your policy is a contract between you and your insurance company and that you have the final responsibility for payment of your med bill.